CagySloth/Group159/README.md

 Dynamic memory management

-Large arrays will be declared to store equipment and accessories, and skill cards held by the player as the player can collect a vast amount of items, which may lead to a waste of memory as we cannot change the size of the arrays depending on the situations.
+Vector is used for storage of cards.
+Linked list is used for storing players' accessories.
 Dynamic memory management can help to better allocate memory at run-time.

 File input/output

-Text files will be used to store game status and will be updated after every move of the player, and these data will be accessed by the printing functions to show the game status to the player.
+Text files will be used to store game status and player name.
+Game status will be updated after every move of the player.

 Program codes in multiple files